tomaztk/AzureML-with-IaC/README.md

-# AzureML-with-IaC
+# Azure Machine Learning with IaC

-Azure Machine Learning with Infrastructure as Code
+Exploring Azure Machine Learning with Infrastructure as Code and CI/CD